sjl/.plan/README.markdown

 and Ansible so I can test out Nextflow/pipeline stuff without polluting my own machines and/or any servers I eventually get access to with random testing garbage.
 Maybe I'll put that on tomorrow's list too.

+## 2023-08-29

+First BIOSTAT-521 class.
+This one seems like it's going to be quite easy, but given I have a crazily-hard class and lab rotation work to do, I think that's fine with me.
+It *does* use R, which will be a good excuse to poke around at that since it's used so heavily in the industry.

+First lab meeting as well.
+It was good to meet everyone in person.
+Talked about scheduling stuff and overall gist of my project, though we can't move forward directly right now while the university network is still hosed.
+But I did get some more information about things I'll want to look into:

+* Snakemake (not Nextflow, oh well).
+* Singularity containers (should probably read the UNIX book section on containerization first).
+* I still want to get Vagrant/libvirt/qemu/Ansible working to make scratch envs.

+Going to meet again on Thursday to see if the network is available.
+If so I'll dive in more then — until then I'll just poke around learning that stuff because I know I'll need it eventually.